racod3r/bridal-order-system/README.md

 # bridal-order-system
 A Windows Forms application for managing and processing bridal orders that I made for a local company.
-Built using Visual Basic in Visual Studio 2022 as part of amy A-Level Computer Science coursework project.
+Built using Visual Basic in Visual Studio 2022 as part of my A-Level Computer Science coursework project.

 ## Features
 - Login system with user management (add, edit, remove users)